noxonsu/tools.onout.org/doc/contributing.md

 The tools.onout.org team reviews the idea and provides feedback with resolution:

-- the idea is approved for development
+- The idea is approved for development
-- the idea is returned for revision
+- The idea is returned for revision

 ## Stage 2 – Demand validation (team)